Chad Johnson: 2009 season

 Before the start of the 2009 season, the Philadelphia Eagles and New York Giants expressed interest in Johnson if he were to be placed on the market after he missed voluntary team offseason workouts.
 In July 2009, Johnson said that he would use Twitter during games, but the NFL banned it.
 In the August 20 preseason game against the New England Patriots, Johnson took over placekicking duties for the injured Shayne Graham.
 He kicked off and made an extra point in the game, which ended up deciding the Bengals' 7–6 win.

 During the season, Johnson expressed remorse for the developments in the 2008 season and attempted to make it up to the fans in Cincinnati through numerous actions.
 Many of those involved public appearances (usually involving the publication of his autobiography) and also by inviting Bengals fans to dinner and movie showings through his Twitter account, gatherings for which he picked up the tab.
 Many of the events were featured on the Bengals' official website.

-Ochocinco (left) and Terrell Owens before a game against the New England Patriots on September 12, 2010.
+Johnson (left) and Terrell Owens before a game against the New England Patriots on September 12, 2010.

 Johnson went on to record his seventh career 1,000 yard season, catching 72 passes for 1,047 yards and nine touchdowns.
 He finished the season just 48 yards short of the 10,000 career receiving yards milestone and with 62 career touchdown catches, just one short of the franchise record held by Carl Pickens.

 On January 15, Johnson was announced as a Pro Bowl selection to replace Patriots receiver Wes Welker, who was injured in the final week of the regular season.
 It was Johnson's sixth Pro Bowl selection, tying Lemar Parrish for the second highest total in franchise history.

 2010 season

 Johnson opened up the 2010 season with 12 receptions for 159 yards and a touchdown in the Bengals' opening day loss to the Patriots.
 In doing so, he tied the franchise record for touchdown catches (which he later surpassed) and became the sixth player in NFL history to amass 10,000 receiving yards with one team.
 The following week, Johnson became the 30th player in NFL history to surpass 700 career receptions, catching four passes for 44 yards in a 15–10 win.
+He finished the 2010 season with 67 receptions for 831 yards and four touchdowns.